Rating Appeals Veteran Attorney Fighting for the Rights and Futures of Veterans Get a Free Consultation

 The process through which the VA ultimately calculates disability ratings is not straightforward and relies on complex formulas.
 However, in making a determination, the VA will examine both the medical evidence you provide and your military service records.

 In your subsequent appeal filings, you will need to include additional evidence and legal arguments that justify a higher disability rating.
-Our national Veterans rating appeals attorney knows what the VA is looking for when reviewing appeals and will create a tailored strategy for your case.
+Our national VA disability rating appeal attorney knows what Veterans Affairs is looking for when reviewing appeals and will create a tailored strategy for your case.
 We work with trusted medical resources, including doctors and vocational experts, to strengthen our clients’ appeals.
-Appeals can take a long time to process, but we are committed to getting you the benefits you need and will be here to support you every step of the way.
+Appeals for VA disability ratings can take a long time to process, but we are committed to getting you the benefits you need and will be here to support you every step of the way.

 The Veterans' Attorneys